-Two British International School, Phuket swimmers will be following the sun to Florida in September 2021, having been offered scholarships with two of the southernmost state’s top universities.
+Two British International School, Phuket swimmers will be following the sun to Florida in September 2021, having been recruited to the swimming teams of two of the southernmost state’s top universities.

 Year 12 students Aryan Nehra and Arijus Pavlidi will both head to Florida in 16 months time after completing their final year at BISP.

 Aryan has given his verbal commitment to join the ‘Gators’ swim team at the University of Florida in Gainsville — currently the third-ranked swim team in Division I of the NCAA.
 Arijus will be just 200km away at Florida State University in Tallahassee, also a Division 1 swim college and home to the ‘Seminoles’ athletics team.

 Both students joined the BISP Swimming Academy in 2017 — Aryan from India and Arijus from Lithuania.
 In the past year, the athletes have been scaling new heights in their sport.
 Arijus competed at the European Swimming Championships in Glasgow in December and Aryan continues to break national records for his native India.
 They were both in contention for Olympic selection this year but will have to wait for at least another 12 months before knowing if Japan 2021 could mark their Olympic debut.